earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/co-floods-1-intro/2016-12-06-erosion-02-precip-discharge-r-example.md

 1. What sources of data were used to create the plots?
-2. How were the data processed ?
+2. How were the data processed?
 3. How did your colleague generate this report?
 When was it last updated?
 4. Who contributed to this report?
 5. You'd like to make some changes to the report - can you do that easily?
-If you wanted to make changes, how would you begin?
+If you wanted to make changes, what process and tools would you use to make those changes?
 6. What units are the precipitation data in?
+7. Create a list of the things that would make editing this report easier.

 ***